 Never fear, one thing a true warrior parent never runs out of is hope.
 My wife and I consider ourselves to be such warriors.
 We run exclusively on hope!
 We believe that autism is a medical condition, and there are ways to help these kids improve.
 We just have to find the right solution.
 We try anything and everything (within reason) to help Ethan feel better.
 When progress is slow however, we began to run on fumes.
 Every once in awhile, we need our tanks refilled.

 The Autism Community

-This weekend we are lucky!
-The grandparents came into town, and they are excited to watch the kids.
-This weekend we finally get to meet some of our best friends in person!
-This is what AES provides.
 We get to learn about the latest autism research.
 We get to be inspired by stories of healing from doctors on the front lines.
-All while being surrounded by 700 of our closest friends!!!
+All while being surrounded by a few hundred of our closest friends!!!

 What am I looking forward to most this year?

 This year will be our 4th Autism Education Summit, and it’s going to be a big one.
 I’m quite excited to hear Dr. Josh Axe give the medical keynote on Ancient Medicine, and I’m also looking forward to hearing Robert Kennedy Jr. speak.